retobuergisser/homepage/content/project/technology/index.md

 ### Work in Progress

-* Policy Responses to Technological Change
+* Policy Responses to Technological Change in the Workplace.
 * Can Government Policies Moderate Political Backlash to Economic Change? (with Thomas Kurer and Silja Häusermann)